 22The philosophers asked Paul to stand in the middle of their group.
-He did, and then he said, "People of Athens, I have seen many of the things you do and I can tell how religious you are.
-23I say that because, while I was walking along I saw the things that you worship, I even saw an altar that had these words that someone had carved on it: THIS HONORS A GOD THAT WE DO NOT KNOW.
-So now I will tell you about that God whom you worship but you do not know.
+He did, and then he said, "People of Athens, I have seen many of the things you do, and I can tell how religious you are.
+23I say that because, while I was walking through your city, I saw the things that you worship, I even saw an altar on which someone had carved these words: THIS HONORS A GOD WHOM WE DO NOT KNOW.
+So now let me tell you about that God whom you worship but whom you do not know.

 24He is the God who made the world and everything in it.
-He rules over all beings in heaven and on earth, and he does not live in temples that people have built.
-25He does not need to have anything made for him by people because he makes people live and breath, and he gives them everything they need.
+He rules over all beings in heaven and on earth.
+He does not live in temples that people have built.
+25He does not need to have people do anything for him.
+He is the one who makes people alive.
+He gives them everything they need.

 26In the beginning, God created one couple, and from them God produced all the people groups that now live everywhere on the earth.
-He put each people group in its place for its time.
+God determined where and when each people group would live.
 27He wanted people to realize that they need him.
 Then maybe they would look for him and find him.
-God wants us to look for him, although he is very close to each one of us.
+People will find God if they sincerely look for him, because he is very close to each one of us.
 28It is because of God that we live, move, and exist, as one of you has said, 'Because we are his children.'

-29Therefore, because we are God's children, we should not think that God is like gold, silver, or stone, made into something by man.
-30During the times when people did not know what God wanted them to do, he did not punish them for what they did.
-But now God commands all people everywhere to turn away from their evil deeds.
-31He tells us that on a certain day that he has chosen he is going to judge all of us justly by the man he has chosen, making sure we understand this by raising this man from the dead."
+29Therefore, because we are God's children, we should not think that God is like an idol that a person would design and make out of gold, silver, or stone.
+30In the past, people did not know what God wanted them to do.
+So God did not punish them for what they did.
+But now God commands all people everywhere to stop doing wrong things.
+31God tells us that on a day that he has chosen, he is going to judge all of us justly.
+God will have Jesus, the man he has chosen, do the judging.
+God has made sure that we understand this by making Jesus alive again after he died."

-32When the men heard Paul say that a man had become alive again after he had died, some of them laughed at him.
+32When the philosophers heard Paul say that a man had become alive again after he had died, some of them laughed at him.
 But others asked him to come back and tell them about it another day.
 33After they said that, Paul walked away.
 34However, some of the people went with Paul and believed the message about Jesus.
 Among those who believed in Jesus was a man named Dionysius who was a member of the council.
 Also, there were a woman named Damaris and some other people with them who believed.

 1After that, Paul left the city of Athens and went to the city of Corinth.
-2There he met a Jew whose name was Aquila, who was from the region of Pontus.
-Aquila and his wife Priscilla had come a short time previously from the city of Rome, in Italy.
-They left Rome because Claudius, the Roman emperor, had ordered that all the Jews must leave Rome.
-Paul went to see Priscilla and Aquila.
+2In Corinth Paul met a Jew whose name was Aquila.
+He was from the region of Pontus.
+Aquila and his wife Priscilla had recently come from the city of Rome in Italy.
+They left Rome because Claudius, the Roman emperor, had ordered all the Jews to leave Rome.
+Paul introduced himself to Aquila and Priscilla.
 3Aquila and Priscilla made tents to earn money.
-Paul also made tents, so he stayed with them, and they worked together.
-4Every Sabbath, Paul went to the Jewish meeting place, where he spoke to both Jews and non-Jews.
-He taught them about Jesus.
+Paul also made tents.
+So he stayed with them and they worked together.
+4Every Sabbath, Paul went to the Jewish meeting place.
+There he conversed with both Jews and non-Jews.
+He helped many of them to believe in Jesus.